vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 ### Context Window Size

 You can serve models with different context window sizes with your Llama.cpp server.
-By default, the `contextWindowSize` property on the `LlamaCppTextGenerationModel` is set to `undefined`.
+By default, the `contextWindowSize` property on the `LlamaCppCompletionModel` is set to `undefined`.
 However, some functions that automatically optimize the prompt size (e.g., recursive summarization) require a context window size on the model.
 You can set the context window size on the model by passing it as a parameter to the constructor.